 - Weight: 4.2 kg.

-Since 2002, Ibanez has offered for its users this model of guitars that enjoys great acceptance in the market.
+Since 2002, Ibanez has offered this model of guitars that enjoys great acceptance on the market.
 Both for its resemblance to the more expensive Epiphone and for its excellent price, the AS63T series is by far the best hollow body guitar Ibanez has for the intermediate market.

 Although with a superficial reading we can say that this guitar is the same as the AS53, the truth is that it goes a little further.
 Yes, it has a body made of sapele, the neck is made of nyatoh wood and also the fingerboard is made of laurel.
 The big difference is the wood rating, which is AAA solid, the highest quality offered by Ibanez.

 This means that both strength and sound capabilities are higher because the wood has straighter grain, no knots or other defects common in other grades.